voloko/uki/docs/core/function.markdown

 ### fun.after(callback)

 Executes `callback` after current execution is finished.
-Currently using setTimeout.
+Currently using `setTimeout`.
 If called several times with the same `callback` will execute it only once.

 Redraw only once regardless of the number of children added: